stampedethegoat/dd-docs/content/logs/explorer/search.md

 A query is composed of terms and operators.

-There are two types of terms:
+There are 2 types of terms:

 * A **Single Term** is a single word such as "test" or "hello".